-UPDATE: Disney Very Merriest After Hours replacing Mickey’s Very Merry Christmas Party for 2021
+Disney Very Merriest After Hours replaced Mickey’s Very Merry Christmas Party in 2021

-Much like the other popular After Hours and Disney Villain After Hours events that have previously been held at Magic Kingdom, Very Merriest will also be a specially-ticketed event that will have all the most popular attractions open.
+Much like the other popular After Hours and Disney Villain After Hours events that have previously been held at Magic Kingdom, Very Merriest was a specially-ticketed event that had all the most popular attractions open.

-In addition, event guests will also get a chance to see Minnie’s Wonderful Christmastime Fireworks, plus catch glimpses of characters, and enjoy complimentary treats.
+In addition, event guests were able to watch Mickey’s Once Upon a Christmastime Parade, see Minnie’s Wonderful Christmastime Fireworks, plus catch glimpses of characters, and more.

 What about Mickey’s Not-So-Scary Halloween party?